 3. Give your employees clear instructions, too: only contactless is allowed!

-You can do this automatically with a smart parcel box.
-Employees can scan their personal QR code to pick up their deliveries.
+You can do this automatically with a virtual receptionist.
+Couriers can deliver without assistance from your reception employees.
+Employees receive a message with their personal QR code, which they can scan at the smart box to pick up their deliveries.
 This way, there will be no physical transfer at all.
 Mission accomplished!

 4. Make contactless the new normal